Cork-Software-Crafters/Bank_Kata/README.md

 # Bank account kata

-Develop a program to manage the transactions of a bank account.

 ## Requirements
+Develop a simple bank application with the following features:
+- Deposit money into the account.
-- The transactions are: deposit money into the account, and withdraw from the account.
+- Withdraw money from the account.
-- We need to be able to print an account statement into the console.
+- Print a bank statement with all transactions to the console.

-## Rules
+## Constraints

-You cannot change the signature of the public interface (the class AccountService).
+1. You cannot change the signature of the public interface (the class AccountService).

-## Code

 ```java
 public class AccountService {
   public void deposit(int amount) {